equinor/fmu-tools/docs/examples.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 The excel workbook contains several sheets.
 The three sheets **general_input**, **designinput** and **defaultvalues** need to exist with these exact names in the input workbook.

 The general_input sheet contains the *designtype*, which has to be set to onebyone.
 The parameter *repeats* tells how many seeds that should be repeated for each sensitivity.
 This is also the default number of realisations per sensitivity.
-The *seeds* is here set to *default* which means we will use seed numbers 1000, 1001, 1002, ...
+In this first example *seeds* is set to *default* which means we will use seed numbers 1000, 1001, 1002, ...
 These seed numbers are repeated for each sensitivity/sensitivity case. *background* is set to *None* here, but is further explained in example 3.

 .. image:: images/design_general_input.png